Nailcote Hall: History

 Nailcote Hall first opened to the public in 1984, and a new extension, completed in 1989, added on additional bedrooms, a function room and a library.
 The present owner acquired Nailcote Hall in 1991 and subsequently built the leisure complex which forms part of the hotel today.

-Features

 Golf course

-Nailcote Hall’s 9-hole Cromwell golf course is open members, hotel guests and visitors.
+Nailcote Hall has a 9-hole Cromwell golf course.
 It hosts both the Open Par 3 Championship and the British Par 3 Championship.

 Leisure and event facilities

 The Leisure and Country Club has an indoor 14-metre Roman bath-style swimming pool, steam room, jacuzzi and gymnasium, and an outdoor running track.
 The grounds also include a croquet lawn and petanque area, and residents have access to tennis facilities at the nearby Berkswell Tennis Club.

 The venue can hold over 250 guests in the marquee, and weddings are held at the Country House Hotel throughout the year.
 The venue runs a yearly "Bride of The Year" competition, where the winner receives a free Wedding Reception up to the value of £5,000.

 Nailcote Hall hosts conferencing events, sporting dinners, charity events and balls in Rick's Bar and the Marquee.
 There is also a restaurant on site (The Oak Room) for guests and external visitors.